What I’m Wearing This Week: Rent the Runway

 WHAT I’M WEARING THIS WEEK: RENT THE RUNWAY

-So, what is Rent the Runway?
-Obvi it’s another clothing rental company, but it was the first clothing subscription platform that provided the everyday woman with access to authentic, luxury fashion.
+Rent the Runway is a clothing rental company, but it was the first clothing subscription platform that provided the everyday woman with access to authentic, luxury fashion.
 Since its launch in 2009, RTR has gone through many iterations, some of which were the result of the pandemic, and now it’s also a sustainable resale platform where shoppers can rent, buy, or subscribe to secondhand clothing.

 COUPON: Use code 30OFF to get 30% Off 2 Months of the 8-item subscription!